Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Related Work

 \section{Related Work}

 \textbf{Single-modal change detection.} The most remarkable achievements occur in the field of single-modal 2D image change detection, where large-scale data are available for utilization.
-These studies have improved the accuracy and efficiency with superior training metrics \cite{CD2017contra,zagoruyko2015learning}, densely-connected structure \cite{fang2021snunet,zhang2020deeply}, enhanced local and global context aggregation \cite{daudt2018fully,chen2021remote}, light-weight components \cite{liu2022lsnet} and decoupled change modeling \cite{lin2022transition}.
-Some latest studies also focus on detecting multi-class semantic changes for in-depth scene understanding \cite{peng2021scdnet,tian2022large}.
+These studies have improved the accuracy and efficiency with superior training metrics \cite{CD2017contra,zagoruyko2015learning}, densely-connected structure \cite{fang2021snunet,zhang2020deeply}, enhanced local and global context aggregation \cite{daudt2018fully,chen2021remote,quispe2020automatic}, light-weight components \cite{liu2022lsnet}, and decoupled change modeling \cite{lin2022transition}.
+Some latest studies also focus on detecting multi-class changes for in-depth scene understanding \cite{peng2021scdnet,tian2022large}. {In \cite{qi2018building}, Qi et al. introduced a grid-based method that categorizes grids into one of three change patterns: significant increase, significant decrease, or roughly unchanged, marking a substantial advancement beyond traditional binary outcome approaches (changed or unchanged).}

 It is a significant trend that also challenges to detect the volumetric or vertical information in real applications such as quantitative estimation of changes in urban areas, forest biomasses, and land morphology \cite{qin20163d, marsocci2023inferring}.
 As multi-view imaging and aerial laser scanning (ALS) technologies continue to advance, an increasing amount of DSM-to-DSM \cite{cserep2023distributed} and cloud-to-cloud differencing methods \cite{qin20163d,de2023deep} have emerged.
-However, it is actually a strong hypothesis that the multi-temporal data are available, especially for 3D data, leaving a barrier to the wide applicability of these methods.
+However, it is a strong hypothesis that multi-temporal data are available, especially for 3D data, leaving a barrier to the wide applicability of these methods.